 First new county supervisor in 18 years takes office

-Outgoing County Supervisor Pam Slater-Price with flowers presented to her by Dave Roberts
+Outgoing county Supervisor Pam Slater-Price with new Supervisor Dave Roberts

 By Sarah Sapeda

 City News Service